Cancel anytime

 Key Offerings

-- Electricity Supply: Provides electricity to over 2.7 million customers in Georgia.
-Market share is approximately 25% within the deregulated market of Georgia.
-Competitors include municipal power companies and cooperatives.
+- Electricity: Georgia Power's primary product is electricity supplied to over 2.7 million customers across Georgia.
+Market share is estimated at approximately 25% of the state's total electricity market.
+Competitors include municipal utilities and electric cooperatives.

 Market Dynamics